Guides

 8. Australia

 According to Wikipedia, Australia had surpassed the 1 million mark of small solar PV installations by 2018.
+By September 2021, Australia had registered 2.2 million-plus solar PV installations.

 This represents 12.959GW of PV installations, with 3.290GW being installed in the previous year.

 That said, Australia’s PV installation increased ten-fold between 2009 and 2011.
+Installation then quadrupled between the years 2011 and 2016.

 In 2018, solar energy accounted for 5.2% of Australia’s total electricity production.